 Had enough rich food this Christmas?
-I yearn for something spicy and vegetarian in the festive season and found this recipe online (thank you Felicity Cloake: the perfect aloo gobi).
-It was simply scrumptious – cooking the potatoes and cauliflower separately first gives a much more unctuous and rich taste to this simple meal. we didn’t need anything with it as we were still full from Christmas indulgence, but serve with rice or naan.
+I yearn for something spicy and vegetarian in the festive season.
+It was simply scrumptious – cooking the potatoes and cauliflower separately first gives a much more unctuous and rich taste to this simple meal.
+We didn’t need anything with it as we were still full from Christmas indulgence, but serve with rice or naan.

 4 tbsp oil